I fell off for a while whilst I was struggling with IBS. To manage it my doctor had me on a low FODMAP diet where legumes are not allowed.

-Keeping up the motivation to workout every day is tough and it’s even harder when I’m traveling.
+Having the motivation to workout every day is tough and it’s even harder when traveling.
 Usually, when I’m on holiday all I want to do after a day of sight-seeing is crash on the hotel bed.

-However, exercise makes me feel so good that I try to squeeze in at least 3-4 sessions into each week of travel.
+However, exercise makes me feel so good AFTER that I try to squeeze in 3-4 sessions per travelling week.
 Of course, there’s the excuse of not having a gym.
 If I don’t have a hotel gym or a gym nearby I use YouTube workouts or, if I feel like a lighter workout to get my body moving I do Tabata training.

-Tabata training is a Japanese workout method that features doing high intensity interval training for short periods of time, with shorter rest.
-There are lots of different Tabata workouts, but I like the one I have created because it works my whole body:
+Tabata training is a Japanese workout method that involves high intensity interval training for short periods of time, with shorter rest.
+There are lots of different Tabata workouts, so I created one that works my whole body:

 For each set (each number), there are 5 repetitions, 20 seconds each with 10 seconds rest.